jamesnvc/modern-cljs/doc/tutorial-async.md

 Now, run `lein compile` and refresh and you will see the shopping form automatically updating the total whenever a valid change is made.

+# Next Step

+TO BE DONE

+# License

+By James Cash, for Mimmo Cosenza to do whatever he wishes with.

 [1]: http://clojure.github.io/core.async/
 [2]: http://golang.org/
 [3]: http://localhost:3000/shopping.html